When was Jimmy Carter born?

 Today, the elderly former president has an image of a great humanitarian and someone many of us look up to.
 A large part of this comes from his efforts in organizations like Habitat For Humanity.

 In October 2019, the then 95-year-old Carter fell at his home in Georgia and required stitches.
-But, the very next day, he was up and out continuing to build homes with this project.
-This work is something that has been a part of the lives of Jimmy and Rosalynn Carter for more than 30 years and they still make the time to volunteer for a non-profit each year.
+But, the very next day, he was up and out, continuing to build homes with this project.
+This work has been a part of the lives of Jimmy and Rosalynn Carter for more than 30 years, and they still make the time to volunteer for a non-profit each year.

-Carter also established the Carter Center in 1982 as a way of expanding human rights.
+Carter also established the Carter Center in 1982 to expand human rights.

 Political views in later life.

 There is still a strong interest in politics and a desire to speak out when needed on certain issues, such as the ongoing situation between Israel and Palestine.

 There is also the sense that if he was fit enough to attend, he would have been at the Biden inauguration.